 Build your content on your personal academic website

 Visualize yourself and your accomplishments.
-Your homepage shouldn’t be text heavy.
-Include a menu with links to your other pages.
+Your homepage shouldn’t be text-heavy and include a menu with links to your other pages.

 Include an email and social media handles.
 Don’t make people work to connect with you by having to search for you – include a hyperlink to your social media sites rather than your handle in text.

 Avoid including a mailto email address as is as it is likely to be picked up by spambots.
 A contact form is the easiest way to avoid spam.
-If you do want to include your email then you can write it in a way that humans can understand it but not bots.
-You can write it in a sentence e.g. Email me here: melanie[@]theleveragedphd[dot]com While it does mean that users will have to type out your email, as long as it is a simple email it will be worth it so you don’t get spammed.
+If you want to include your email, you can write it so that humans can understand it but not bots.
+You can write it in a sentence, e.g. Email me here: melanie[@]theleveragedphd[dot]com While it does mean that users will have to type out your email, as long as it is a simple email, it will be worth it, so you don’t get spammed.

-4. Create other pages depending on your personal brand and what you are trying to accomplish from your site such as
+Depending on your personal brand and what you are trying to accomplish from your site, such as

 - Media/Press Kit